gortr/RygolGosan-Website/README.md

 1. Verify that you have the required files installed in a directory of your choosing.
 2. Verify that you are in that directory and run `source venv/Scripts/activate` in the CMD or Terminal.
 3. Once there make sure to run the `python database_seeding.py` file.
-(Make sure sitedatabase.db does not exist first)
+(Make sure site.db does not exist first within the RygolGosan package folder)
 4. Afterwards make sure to run the feed the database information to test including a valid email and username which would tie into your Google Account.
-5. Run `python3 app.py`.
+5. Run `python3 run.py`.
 6. The localhost server should now be live for debugging, etc.
-7. Open a browser and enter `localhost:5000`
+7. Open a browser and enter `localhost:8000`
 8. Test the database to your hearts content!